ian-adams/MPAstats/README.md

-# MPA 630: Data Science for Public Management
+# PUBPL 6002: Public Management, Data Science, and R

+## Intent

+This is a class under development, using materials and design from [Andrew Heiss](), who first taught this course at our much beloved and nearby cousin BYU.

 ## Theme

-This site uses my custom [`ath-tufte-hugo_18-19` theme](https://github.com/andrewheiss/ath-tufte-hugo_18-19) as a submodule.
+This site uses [Andrew Heiss' custom `ath-tufte-hugo_18-19` theme](https://github.com/andrewheiss/ath-tufte-hugo_18-19) as a submodule.

 When cloning for the first time, use this command to get the theme too: